russellallen/self/docs/handbook/morphic.rst

 Morph Copying
 -------------

 When a composite morph is copied, its entire submorph tree is traversed and copied to produce a duplicate with the same structure.
 However, simply copying the structure is not quite enough because some of the morphs within a composite morph may refer to other morphs within the composite.
 For example, the buttons of a radarView refer to the radarDisplay morph.
 When a radarView morph is copied, the buttons of the copy must be updated to point to the radarDisplay morph in the copy, not that in the original radarView.
-A simplified diagram of this process is shown in Figure 16.
+A simplified diagram of this process is shown in :numref:`figCopyingComposite16`.

 Sometimes a morph may need to do something special when it is copied.
 In this case, the message **baseCopy** should be overridden rather than **copy**.
 See **traits ui2Button** for an example of how this is done.

+.. _figCopyingComposite16:
 ..  figure:: images/Figure16.*
-    :height: 625 px
-    :width: 735 px
-    :align: left

-    Figure 16: Copying a composite morph.
+    Copying a composite morph.
 First, the submorph structure of the original morph is copied (a).
 Then, references among the submorphs of the composite updated to mirror those of the original (b).

 Morph Responsibilities
 ======================